 Cyclosporine is a pill that was approved to treat severe psoriasis in 1997.
-It works to slow skin growth by blocking the activation of certain cells in the immune system.
-Cyclosporine is generally not used long term due to side effects, so dermatologists sometimes use it with other systemic medicines.
+It is a calcineurin inhibitor that slows skin growth by blocking the activation of certain cells in the immune system.
+Cyclosporine is generally not used long-term due to side effects, so dermatologists sometimes use it with other systemic medicines.

 Acitretin is a man-made form of vitamin A. It was approved for use in the United States in the 1980s.
 Acitretin is used for severe psoriasis.
 Retinoids help to slow the growth of skin cells.